Spaghetti with Bolognese-Style Veal Sauce

 (Spaghetti con Ragú di Tritato)

-A favorite recipe from LG Health CEO Jan Bergen
+A favorite recipe from former LG Health CEO Jan Bergen

 I’m often asked what I like to do when I’m not working.
 I truly love to cook.
 It’s one of my real passions, and I find it amazingly relaxing.